 The dropController is a 6 valve controller for water drop photography.
 It is one of the most advanced controllers available yet very easy to use.
 The dropController is controlled from a Windows program or an Android app.
 Sorry no IOS version.
-It is a DIY project although kits and complete controllers are now available.

 The dropController is compatible with cameras that can use a wired shutter release cable.

 – Connection for camera shutter trigger

 – Connection for 3 flash triggers